-- 2. To study the reaction of vanillin with malonic acid for the synthesis of 4-Vinylguaiacol. - 3.
-To study Buchwald-Hartwig reaction of aryl halide with an amine using Cu-based catalyst. - 4.
-Synthesis of triazole via reaction of phenylacetylene with azide (Huisgen cycloaddition). - 5.
-Synthesis of stilbenes via Heck coupling Strategy. - 6.
-To study decarboxylation of Ferulic acid under microwave irradiation. - 7.
-To study dehydration of benzylic alcohols using imidazolium based ionic liquid. - 8.
-To synthesize benzofused heterocyclic compounds (any one) - a.
-Coumarin (b) benzothiazole - 9.
+- Separation and purification of organic compounds by column 1.
+Synthesis: chromatography, percentage yield calculation (any seven) - Preparation of allylic alcohols via Baylis-Hillman reaction using DABCO as a catalyst and their characterization through various spectroscopic techniques. - To study the reaction of vanillin with malonic acid for the synthesis of 4-2.
+Vinylguaiacol. - To study Buchwald-Hartwig reaction of aryl halide with an amine using Cu-based 3. catalyst. - 4.
+Synthesis of triazole via reaction of alkyne with azide (Huisgen cycloaddition). - Synthesis of stilbenes via Heck coupling Strategy. - To study decarboxylation of Ferulic acid under microwave irradiation. - 7.
+To study dehydration of benzylic alcohols using imidazolium based ionic liquid. - To synthesize benzofused heterocyclic compounds 8. (a) Coumarin (b) benzothiazole (c) pyrazole (d) isooxazole - 9.
 To synthesize 2-phenyl-1,3,4-oxadiazole from benzhydrazide. - 10.
 To synthesize substituted benzodiazepine from chalcone via reflux conditions. - 11.
-To study synthesis of Dilantinvia benzylic-acid rearrangement - 12.
+To study synthesis of Dilantin via benzylic-acid rearrangement - 12.
 To study the rearrangement of benzopinacol into benzopinacolone - 13.
+To study the Vielsmeyer-Haack reaction of indole/acetophenones. - 14.
 To study the three component coupling for the synthesis of (any one) - a. dihydropyrimidinone (via Biginelli reaction) - b. propargylamine (via A3-coupling)